CASE STUDY: SEEN.

 Victoria was at the early stages of building Seen, with a clear vision but a lot competing for attention.

-Like many founders at the beginning, she was navigating:
+Like many founders at this stage, she was navigating:

 • big ideas